OGRECave/ogre/Docs/src/manual.md

 @page Shadows Shadows

 Shadows are clearly an important part of rendering a believable scene - they provide a more tangible feel to the objects in the scene, and aid the viewer in understanding the spatial relationship between objects.
 Unfortunately, shadows are also one of the most challenging aspects of 3D rendering, and they are still very much an active area of research.
 Whilst there are many techniques to render shadows, none is perfect and they all come with advantages and disadvantages.
-For this reason, Ogre provides multiple shadow implementations, with plenty of configuration settings, so you can choose which technique is most appropriate for your scene.
+For this reason, %Ogre provides multiple shadow implementations, with plenty of configuration settings, so you can choose which technique is most appropriate for your scene.

-Shadow implementations fall into basically 2 broad categories:
+Shadow implementations fall into 2 basic categories:
-1. @ref Stencil-Shadows
+- @ref Stencil-Shadows
-2. @ref Texture_002dbased-Shadows.
+- @ref Texture_002dbased-Shadows.

 This describes the method by which the shape of the shadow is generated.

 In addition, there is more than one way to render the shadow into the scene:
 - @ref Modulative-Shadows, which darkens the scene in areas of shadow, and
 - @ref Additive-Light-Masking, which by contrast builds up light contribution in areas which are not in shadow.

-You also have the option of @ref Integrated-Texture-Shadows which gives you complete control over texture shadow application, allowing for complex single-pass shadowing shaders.
-Ogre supports all these combinations.
+You also have the option of @ref Integrated-Texture-Shadows which gives you complete control over texture shadow application, allowing for complex single-pass shadowing shaders. %Ogre supports all these combinations.

 @tableofcontents